 The Bergkirche in Seiffen

 Then it’s time to head back to the hotel.
-The streets will be quiet (shops close early) and there are only a few restaurants.
+The streets will be quiet (shops close early) and there are only a few restaurants that stay open later.
 Sit and enjoy a last glass of wine and enjoy the stillness.
 Then get yourself to bed, because tomorrow is another day of shopping!